-- · A lack of public awareness of the benefits of historic preservation; - Rapid growth that threatens historic buildings with demolition for new development; - · Limited funding for preservation programs and activities; - · Insufficient community partnerships.
+- A lack of public awareness of the benefits of historic preservation; - Rapid growth that threatens historic buildings with demolition for new development; - Limited funding for preservation programs and activities; and - Insufficient community partnerships.

-Over the past ten years, the City refined the historic preservation program and addressed many of the issues that were noted a decade ago.
+Over the past ten years, the city refined the historic preservation program and addressed many of the issues that were noted a decade ago.
 Today, the challenges identified for the future of the historic preservation program over the decade include:

-- Complex CofA case reviews for HPC and staff for the following reasons: - Requests for alterations often incorporate new technology and building materials which may not be appropriate; - Redevelopment of historically significant properties may threaten historic integrity.
-This is especially concerning Downtown, which has the highest concentration of the City's historic resources.
-A number of redevelopment projects Downtown involve changing the original use of a building from a residential to commercial use, necessitating alterations to accommodate the new use. - Lack of funding for historic preservation projects: - For City-owned properties, such as the Stagecoach Inn; - To support owners of historically significant properties. - Documentation of structures if proposed to be moved or demolished; - Acceptance and recognition of significance for reasons other than architecture; - Neighborhood preservation for older neighborhoods; - Lack of awareness of City historic preservation efforts is a perpetual issue and is compounded due to the City's rapid growth.
+- Complex CofA case reviews for HPC and staff for the following reasons: - Requests for alterations often incorporate new technology and building materials which may not be appropriate; and - Redevelopment of historically significant properties may threaten historic integrity.
+This is especially concerning downtown, which has the highest concentration of the city's historic resources.
+A number of redevelopment projects downtown involve changing the original use of a building from a residential to commercial use, necessitating alterations to accommodate the new use. - Lack of funding for historic preservation projects: - For city-owned properties, such as the Stagecoach Inn; and - To support owners of historically significant properties. - Need for documentation of structures if proposed to be moved or demolished. - Acceptance and recognition of significance for reasons other than architecture. - Neighborhood preservation for older neighborhoods. - Lack of awareness of city historic preservation efforts is a perpetual issue and is compounded due to the city's rapid growth.